AbdelrahmanBayoumi/ramadan/README.md

 # Ramadan 2024 Countdown Page

-This repository contains the code for a simple countdown webpage that ticks down to the start of Ramadan 2024.
+This repository contains the code for a simple countdown webpage that ticks down to the start of Ramadan 2025.

 ## Overview

-The countdown is set to end on 11th March 2024 at 12:00 AM.
+The countdown is set to end on 2025/2/28 at 12:00 AM.
 The page is styled with a fitting background image and displays the remaining time in days, hours, minutes, and seconds.

 ## Features